manixaist/pyclimber/README.md

 Each file contains only one class, or a collection of related functions.
 The brief overview of each is listed below.

 ### pyclimber.py
 This is the main entry point for the game.
 It creates the top level objects and contains the main game loop.
-Start here if you want to trace through execution via code inpection or the debugger.
+Start here if you want to trace through execution via code inspection or the debugger.

 ### game_functions.py
 Inspired by a project in the *Python Crash Course* book, this module holds common game functions you're likely find in the main loop, such as updating all objects, drawing all objects, handling input, etc.